yiisoft/yii2/docs/guide/start-workflow.md

 Functionalities
 ---------------

-The application that you have installed has four pages:
+The application that you have installed contains four pages:

 * the homepage is the page displayed when you access the URL `http://hostname/index.php`;
 * the "About" page;